Terrell Suggs: 2013

-2014 season
+2014

 In Weeks 6–8, Suggs had one sack in each game.
 In Week 7, the sack he recorded on Falcons quarterback Matt Ryan was for a safety, and he recovered a fumble.

 From Weeks 10–17, Suggs recorded at least one sack in each game, with the one exception being the Week 16 loss to the Houston Texans.
 In Week 10, Suggs had 1.5 sacks on Titans rookie quarterback Zach Mettenberger.
 Two weeks later, in a Monday Night Football matchup against the New Orleans Saints, Suggs accounted for a sack against Saints quarterback Drew Brees.
 With the hit, Suggs became the 31st player in NFL history to register over 100 sacks, and the first member of the Baltimore Ravens to achieve such a milestone.

 In the Ravens' season finale, Suggs recorded a sack, a defended pass and a fumble recovery, all on Browns first-time-starting quarterback Connor Shaw.
 The Ravens clinched a Wild Card spot in the playoffs that day.
 Suggs finished the year with 12 sacks, a pass defended, a fumble recovery, and a safety.
 He and Elvis Dumervil led the league in sacks by a pair with 29.

 In the Wild Card Round of the playoffs, Suggs intercepted a pass from Ben Roethlisberger in the fourth quarter.
 The ball bounced off the hands of running back Ben Tate, the intended receiver on the play, and landed between a diving Suggs's legs.
 The Ravens won this game 30–17 and moved onto the Divisional Round against the New England Patriots, where they lost to the eventual Super Bowl champions.
 He was ranked 84th by his fellow players on the NFL Top 100 Players of 2015.

-2015 season
+2015

 In the regular season opener against the Denver Broncos on September 13, 2015, Suggs suffered an achilles injury and left the game.
 Hours later, an MRI revealed that his achilles was torn, which prematurely ended his 2015 season.

-2016 season
+2016

 In the 2016 season, Suggs appeared in 15 games.
 He recorded 8.0 sacks, 28 tackles, seven assisted tackles, four passes defended, and three forced fumbles.
 He led the team in sacks, forced fumbles, tackles-for-loss, and quarterback hits.